publishpress/PublishPress-Authors-Uncode-Child/README.md

-# PublishPress-Authors-GeneratePress-Child
+# PublishPress-Authors-Uncode-Child
-Child theme for GeneratePress theme for adding compatibility with PublishPress Authors
+Child theme for Uncode theme for adding compatibility with PublishPress Authors